Campus Safety Initiatives and Resources to Inform Crime Prevention and Encourage Personal Safety

 - Report lost or stolen residence hall keys or Zip Cards immediately to your residence hall staff.

-- Report any malfunctioning locks, doors or windows to your residence life staff.
+- Report any malfunctioning locks, doors or windows to Residence Life and Housing.

 - Do not leave your keys or Zip Card lying around in your room when you are not in the room.

 - Do not leave messages on your door about when you will be returning to your room.